 §745.625.
-When must I submit a request for a background check?
+When must I submit a request for an initial or renewal background check?

-Chapter 745, Licensing Subchapter F, Background Checks Division 2, Requesting Background Checks
+Chapter 745, Licensing Subchapter F, Background Checks Division 2, Requesting Background Checks March 2014

-You must submit a request for a background check for all persons required to have a background check under §745.615 of this title (relating to On whom must I request background checks?):

-- (1) At the time you submit your application for a permit to us; - (2) At the time you hire someone; - (3) At the time you contract with someone who requires a background check; - (4) At the time a person applies to be a foster or adoptive parent; - (5) At the time a non-client resident 14 years or older moves into your home or operation, or a non-client resident living in your home or operation becomes 14 years old; - (6) At the time you become aware of anyone requiring a background check under §745.615 of this title; and - (7) Every 24 months after each person's background check was first submitted.
+- (a) You must submit a request for an initial background check for each person required to have a background check under §745.615 of this title (relating to On whom must I request background checks?): - (1) At the time you submit your application for a permit to us; - (2) At the time you hire someone; - (3) At the time you contract with someone who requires a background check; - (4) At the time a person applies to be a foster or adoptive parent; - (5) At the time a non-client resident 14 years or older moves into your home or operation, or a non-client resident living in your home or operation becomes 14 years old; and - (6) At the time you become aware of anyone requiring a background check under §745.615 of this title, for on whom you have not previously requested the required background check. - (b) You must request a renewal background check for each person required to have a background check under §745.615 of this title, which is due no later than two years from the date of your most recently requested initial or renewal background check on that person.